VD171/VD-Infos/README.md

 https://t.me/nullptr_dev
 * **Zygisk_mod:** An open-source fork of Zygisk Next.
 https://github.com/Admirepowered/Zygisk_mod
-* **ReZygisk:** A fork of Zygisk Next, which is a standalone implementation of Zygisk, providing Zygisk API support for KernelSU, Magisk (besides built-in) and futurely APatch.
+* **ReZygisk:** A fork of Zygisk Next, which is a standalone implementation of Zygisk, providing Zygisk API support for KernelSU, Magisk (besides built-in) and APatch (work in progress).
 https://github.com/PerformanC/ReZygisk
 * **Tricky Store:** A trick of keystore.
 https://github.com/5ec1cff/TrickyStore